jamonholmgren/bluebun/docs/usage-guide.md

 This command is run anytime you run `pizza` (or `bunx pizza`), and it is also run if you run `pizza something else` when there is no command called `something` or `something/else`.
 It's the default command, essentially.

-See the [Commands](./commands.md) page for more details on how to write commands.
+Next, see the [Commands](./commands.md) page for more details on how to write commands.

+Or, see the [Reference](./reference.md) page for all the available features.